junxit/us-congress-bills-110/metadata.md

 - 2007-05-01 — Mrs. McCarthy (NY) moved to suspend the rules and agree to the resolution.
 - 2007-05-01 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 345 - 73, 1 Present (Roll no. 271). (text: CR H4227)
 - 2007-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 345 - 73, 1 Present (Roll no. 271).(text: CR H4227)
+- 2007-05-02 — Received in the Senate and referred to the Committee on Health, Education, Labor, and Pensions.